-GAME DAY REGIONALS FOR CHEER AND POM.
+GAME DAY QUALIFIERS FOR CHEER AND POM.

-The regional round will consist of Prelims only.
+The qualifying round will consist of Prelims only, with the situational element between the Band Chant and the Crowd Leading for Cheer and between the Band Chant and Dance for Pom.
 All elements of the Game Day competition will be performed in one continuous routine.

-The top 10 finishers from Class 6A, and the top 15 finishers from Pom, Classes 2A, 3A, 4A, and 5A will qualify for the Game Day State Competition.
+The top 10 finishers from Class 6A, and Large and Small Pom will advance, and the top 15 finishers from Classes 2A, 3A, 4A, and 5A will qualify for the Game Day State Competition.